Human Eyes Inspired Recurrent Neural Networks are More Robust Against Adversarial Noises: Method

 \section{Method}

+In this section, we detail the methodology behind our approach, which integrates elements of human visual processing into our computer vision models.
 As illustrated in Fig.~\ref{fig:models}(a), the dorsal stream has a wide field of view that covers the whole image sampled with lower resolution.
 It learns spatial attention, predicts where to look next, and passes the predicted fixation ($l_{t}$) to the ventral stream.
 The ventral stream has a narrow field of view around the fixation, samples the input, learns to represent the samples for each fixation, recurrently accumulates the representation across different fixations, and outputs the probability in image classification ($p_t$).

-Specifically, the dorsal stream includes two modules: \texttt{DorsalCNN} and \texttt{Attention}.
-The ventral stream includes \texttt{VentralCNN}, \texttt{RNN} and \texttt{Classifier}.
-Three model variations shown in Fig.~\ref{fig:models} (b), (c), (d) all share the same architecture for the dorsal stream, but use different sampling strategies for the ventral stream: a single cropped field of view (Crop-S), double cropped field of views with different resolution but the same matrix size (Crop-D), and retinal sampling (Retina).
-See details below.
+Specifically, the dorsal stream includes two modules: \texttt{DorsalCNN} and \texttt{Attention}, and the ventral stream includes \texttt{VentralCNN}, \texttt{RNN}, and \texttt{Classifier}.
+Three model variations shown in Fig.~\ref{fig:models} (b), (c), (d) all share the same architecture for the dorsal stream, but use different sampling strategies for the ventral stream: a single-cropped field of view (Crop-S), double-cropped field of views with different resolution but the same matrix size (Crop-D), and retinal sampling (Retina).
+Further details of these configurations are provided below..